 Bio

-I’ve been a writer, award-winning journalist, podcaster, and international communications professional for nearly 20 years working in the U.S. and Europe.
-I am a proponent of cultural literacy, exchange, and understanding.
-I like to work for and with organizations looking to help build communities stronger, with a mission that respects the humanity of its clients and the potential of us all.
-I’m author of Kneading Journalism: Essays on baking bread and breaking down the news, published in 2023.
+I’ve been a writer, award-winning journalist, podcaster, and international communications professional for nearly 20 years in the U.S. and Europe.
+My book Kneading Journalism: Essays on baking bread and breaking down the news, published in 2023.

-In December 2021 I stepped away from the microphone after 8 years as anchor for the National Public Radio station in Cleveland, having overseen afternoons as the most listened-to day part.
-I was honored by the Ohio AP Media Editors as “Best Anchor/Host” for work in 2020.
+In December 2021, I stepped away from the microphone after 8 years as anchor for the National Public Radio station in Cleveland, overseeing afternoons as the most listened-to day part.
+The Ohio AP Media Editors honored me as “Best Anchor/Host” for work in 2020.

-I was also a founding member of a group of non-profits, academics, and globally-minded citizens to launch series of free conversations about global affairs, one of which was picked up by C-SPAN.
+I was also a founding member of a group of non-profits, academics, and citizens hosting a series of free conversations about global affairs.
+One event aired on C-SPAN.

 From 2010 to June 2013 I was a Zurich-based correspondent for the Swiss Broadcasting Corporation’s English-language service World Radio Switzerland.
-I reported about a Swiss-Egyptian in revolutionary Cairohistory-making night flight of Solar Impulsethe future of Swiss banksthe reality of Swiss gun control; and I’ve interviewed bank CEOs and Nobel laureates.
+My work covered a Swiss-Egyptian in revolutionary Cairohistory-making night flight of Solar Impulsethe future of Swiss banksthe reality of Swiss gun control; and I’ve interviewed bank CEOs and Nobel laureates.

 I earned an M.B.A from Youngstown State University, with an emphasis in digital marketing, and an M.A. in International Relations and World Order (with Merit) from the University of Leicester.
 I earned my B.Sc. in Journalism from the University of Idaho.

-My journalism work over the years received honors from the Religion Newswriters Association (RNA); and garnered a second place National Headliner Award in 2017three Edward R. Murrow awards from the RTDNA in 2014; a third place National Headliner Award in 2014; five Edward R. Murrow awards in 2013; among others.
+My journalism work received honors from the Religion Newswriters Association (RNA); and garnered a second place National Headliner Award in 2017three Edward R. Murrow awards from the RTDNA in 2014; a third place National Headliner Award in 2014; five Edward R. Murrow awards in 2013; among others.

 Gregory_intv_ourland

-Earlier in my career I worked for the NPR station in Phoenix, Arizona, and as a stringer for the regional Northwest News Network.
+I previously worked for the NPR station in Phoenix, Arizona, and as a stringer for the regional Northwest News Network.

 Egypt

 In 2009, I was awarded a Robert Bosch fellowship for young American leaders, sponsored by the Robert Bosch Stiftung.
 The fellowship facilitated high-level meetings with world leaders and power brokers in major European cities.
 I worked with editorial teams at West German Public Radio WDR focusing on arts, culture, and immigrant communities.
-At Bavarian Public Radio I worked with editorial teams with a daily talk show broadcast on radio and TV; with an immigrant-focused editorial team; and with the Munich editorial team.
+At Bavarian Public Radio I worked with editorial teams on a daily multimedia talk show; with an immigrant-focused editorial team; and with Munich editors.
 I even traveled to Oslo to offer analysis on U.S. President Barack Obama’s Nobel Peace Prize for WDR.

 In addition to radio, I like to bake bread; regularly play acoustic guitar and write my own music; I’m a former sailing instructor; I’m an Eagle Scout; and I hold multiple SCUBA certifications from PADI as a Rescue Diver.